City of Sydney Library

-The City of Sydney Library network consists of nine branch libraries and two 'library links', located in Australia within the City of Sydney Council administrational area.
+The City of Sydney Library is a library network within the City of Sydney Council administrational area in New South Wales, Australia.
+The network consists of nine branches.

 History

-A free public lending library service has existed in Sydney since 1877 when the New South Wales state government opened a lending branch of the State Library of New South Wales on Macquarie Street.
-By the end of the same year there were over one thousand registered borrowers.
-In 1899 the lending library moved to the second floor of the Queen Victoria Building and in 1909 control passed from State to the City of Sydney Council.
-In 1918 the library moved again, this time to the old concert hall of the Queen Victoria Building.
+Background

+The first Sydney public library began as the Australian Subscription Library, which opened on 1st of December, 1827, in the Sydney Dispensary building.
+By 1858, there was a "great want" for a free public library in the city and the council had begun to make plans by 1869, though by 1883 no "definite plans" had yet been made, and the council were still deciding on the location for the first free library.
+On 1st October 1896, the Australian Subscription Library became the Free Public Library of Sydney.

+Movement to city ownership

+In 1909, control of the library passed to the City of Sydney Council, marking the official beginning of City of Sydney Libraries.
 This provided space for a separate children's library to open in the same year.
 The first branch libraries opened in 1949 which also provided book deposit stations at a number of local schools.
 In 1970, the City library moved to yet larger premises within the Queen Victoria Building before taking up residence at 321 Pitt Street in 1984.
 High rent fees prompted it to move again in 1994 to Town Hall House.
 In 2005 the Town Hall branch moved to its current location at Customs House at Circular Quay.